 Black Pin - Team member clock off location (if on time)

 Blue Pin - Team member activity outside rostered time (clock off, break)

 A complete profile will ensure that there will be efficient communication between team members and management.
 To view your profile, log in to Deputy.
 Now click your name in the top right corner and in the drop down box that appears, click ‘My Profile’.

 Your profile will ‘pop-out’ of the right side of the screen.
 From here, you will see your name, date of birth, contact details, unavailability, leave and leave requests, and recent timesheets.

 To edit your profile, simply click ‘Edit My Global Profile’ from the top of the profile page.

-- Enter all details in as accurately as possible.
-This will ensure that employees will always be notified about any upcoming shifts.
-This also prevents the ‘this employee has not entered their mobile number/email’ warning that pops up when sending a push notification to all employees after publishing shifts
+Enter all details in as accurately as possible.
+This will ensure that team members will always be notified about any upcoming shifts.
+This also prevents the ‘this team member has not entered their mobile number/email’ warning that pops up when sending a push notification to all team members after publishing shifts

-- If there are any missing details, you can see it in the Employee Detail reports
+If there are any missing details, you can see it in the Team Member reports

-The notification icon will alert employees, sending them reminders around important times, usually moments before the scheduled clock-in and out time, to ensure that they’ve started and stopped their shifts at the correct times.
+The notification icon will alert team members, sending them reminders around important times, usually moments before the scheduled clock-in and out time, to ensure that they’ve started and stopped their shifts at the correct times.
 As a manager, you will also see when Leave Requests are submitted to the system.